Calling All Heroes: Adventures with Open Educational Resources

 Student Assistant for Accessibility, Radow College of Humanities and Social Sciences Office of Digital Education, Kennesaw State University, United States of America

 Aiden Reichner is an undergraduate at Kennesaw State University studying Environmental Science.
 They are a student assistant for the Office of Digital Education in the College of Humanities and Social Sciences.
 As a student assistant, it is their job to help faculty improve the accessibility of online courses for all students.

-She has won several honors and awards, including Best Paper Award for “Student Success Innovations vs. Faculty Workload Concerns: How to Find a Balance for Success” at The Thirteenth International Conference on Mobile, Hybrid, and On-line Learning eLmL 2021.
-July 18022, 2021.
-Nice, France.
+She has won several honors and awards, including Best Paper Award for “Student Success Innovations vs. Faculty Workload Concerns: How to Find a Balance for Success” at The Thirteenth International Conference on Mobile, Hybrid, and On-line Learning eLmL 2021 in Nice, France.